 The District-Wide School Safety Team reviewed and approved the District-Wide School Safety Plan.
 The District-Wide School Safety Plan was made available for public comment 30 days prior to its adoption and provided for participation of the entire school community.
 By September 1st of each school year, the District-Wide and Building-Level Plans are formally adopted by the School Board after at least one public hearing.
-As required by law, the District-Wide School Safety Plan is posted on the school district website by October 1st of each school year and will be reviewed annually by the District-Wide School Safety Team by September 1st of each school year by the Building-Level Emergency Response Plans will be updated by September 1st of each school year by the Building-level Emergency Response Team and filed with both State and Local Police by October 1st of each school year.
+As required by law, the District-Wide School Safety Plan is posted on the school district website by October 1st of each school year and will be reviewed annually by the District-Wide School Safety Team by September 1st of each school year and will be reviewed annually by the District-Wide School Safety Team by September 1st of each school year by the Building-level Emergency Response Plans will be updated by September 1st of each school year.